-Problem: Energy efficiency doesn't meet the needs of emerging distributed energy markets.
+Problem: Efficiency and electrification don't meet the needs of emerging distributed energy markets.

-Problem: Efficiency is too expensive, complicated and slow to improve, with little feedback or transparency.
+Problem: Efficiency and electrification are too expensive, complicated and slow to improve, with little feedback or transparency.

 Problem: Black-box methods and PDF evaluation reports years after the fact create lack of confidence.

 OpenEE provides a turnkey enterprise SaaS platform that enables robust and scalable EEmetering and analytics for utilities, aggregators, and regulators.

 The OpenEEmeter engine democratizes normalized metered savings.
 Its open source code can be run by anyone, either locally or through integrated APIs.

 OpenEE's mission is to transform efficiency and electrification into time and locational distributed energy resources.